JaKooLit/Fedora-Hyprland/README.md

 #### ✨ Costumize the packages and COPR Repos
 - inside the install-scripts folder, you can edit 00-hypr-pkgs.sh, copr.sh, etc. Care though as the Hyprland Dots might not work properly
-- default GTK theme if agreed to be installed is Tokyo night GTK themes (dark and light) + Tokyo night SE icons + Bibata Cursor

 #### 💫 SDDM and GTK Themes offered
 - If you opted to install SDDM theme, here's the [`LINK`](https://github.com/JaKooLit/simple-sddm-2)
-- If you opted to install GTK Themes, Icons and Cursor offered are Tokyo Nights. [`LINK`](https://github.com/JaKooLit/GTK-themes-icons) & Bibata Cursor Modern Ice
+- If you opted to install GTK Themes, here is the [`LINK`](https://github.com/JaKooLit/GTK-themes-icons) for which GTK theme is & Bibata Cursor Modern Ice

 #### 🔔 NOTICE TO NVIDIA OWNERS ###
 - by default it is installing the latest and newest nvidia drivers.
 If you have an older nvidia-gpu (GTX 800 series and older), check out nvidia-fedora website [`LINK`](https://rpmfusion.org/Howto/NVIDIA#Installing_the_drivers) and edit nvidia.sh in install-scripts folder to install proper gpu driver